wandyezj/node-standard/README.md

 The action should complete fully or throw an error.

+Ideally actions would be part of a transaction where all actions would succeed or nothing would happen.

 An error indicates that the action could not complete and the program may now be in an unknown state.

+In some cases complete is not possible due to the way that dependency APIs such as the file system are structured.